Happy Valley (Golden Plains Shire): History

 Gold was discovered in the area, originally called "Wardy Yallock" (thought to have meant "winding yellow river" of Aboriginal origins) in 1849 as part of the Australian gold rushes, with intensive mining beginning in 1853.
+The Aboriginal name is also given as Molong ghip.
 Mining Continued until the 1900s.
 The naming comes from the amount of gold found in the area.